Luis-Tanese/osu-profile-stats/README.md

 3. Commit your changes and open a pull request.
 4. Ensure your code follows project conventions and includes documentation.

 ---

 ## Deploying Your Own Instance
-Detailed deployment instructions can be found [here!](https://github.com/Luis-Tanese/osu-profile-stats/blob/main/DEPLOYMENT.md)
+Detailed deployment instructions can be found [here!](https://github.com/Luis-Tanese/osu-profile-stats/blob/main/DEPLOYMENT.md) (Up to date with new release.
+Make sure your repo is updated aswell!)

 ---